cindytran211/CS546-Final-Project/README.md

 - choose version you want to user example alpha, beta, integration
 - make sure mongo is installed and running

-# instructions for beta only
+# instructions for beta/release only
 - from shell npm install
 - from shell npm run seed ( creates users admin, jamie10, fills profile, fills payments ... )
 - from shell npm start